rubyforgood/partner/ubuntu-installation.md

 ### Google Chrome For Testing

 If you will be running the tests, you will need to download and install the Google Chrome browser.

+### Run the Tests

+If you would like to run the tests to further test the installation, you can do so with:

+`bundle exec rake`